JosselinSomervilleRoberts/ReachBot-Predictor/mmsegmentation/README.md

 ```bash
 python tools/train.py config_perso.py
 ```
-You can trin several times a model with:
+You can train several times a model with:
 ```bash
 python tools/train_repeat.py --num_repeats 10 config_perso.py --amp
 ```
-But make sure firsto to remove the need for a password for sudo access:
+But make sure first to remove the need for a password for sudo access:
 ```bash
 sudo visudo
 ```